-- Attorney–client privilege in connection with internal investigations: case law remains in flux as regards the prerequisites for, and scope of, protection of attorney work products in internal investigations.
-The proposed extension of legal privilege to in-house lawyers may bring clarification.
+- Attorney–client privilege in connection with internal investigations: case law continues to undermine the protection of attorney work products in internal investigations.
+The proposed extension of legal privilege to in-house lawyers may bring some relief.

-- Protection of whistle-blowers: the mutual rights, obligations and duties of individuals on the one hand and undertakings on the other will remain uncodified.
-In the absence of a specific legal framework, companies should take guidance in best practices that have evolved during the past years.
+- Protection of whistle-blowers: the proper handling of whistle-blower reports continues to be an unresolved issue.
+The mutual rights, obligations and duties of individuals on the one hand and undertakings on the other remain uncodified in Switzerland.
+In the absence of a specific legal framework, companies should seek professional advice on what is currently considered best practice.

-1 Bernhard Lötscher is a partner at CMS von Erlach Poncet Ltd and Aline Wey Speirs is a partner at Altenburger Ltd legal + tax.
+1 Bernhard Lötscher is a partner at CMS von Erlach Partners Ltd and Aline Wey Speirs is a partner at Altenburger Ltd legal + tax.

 2 Swiss Criminal Procedure Code (CPC, SR 312.1).